Go back to all articles

 Time range

-When choosing the time range for the analyzed statistics, you’ll need to include several productive load cycles to it – they will make it possible to determine the typical load.
-We recommend using the statistics for the period smaller than a month.
+When choosing the time range for the analyzed statistics, you’ll need to include several productive load cycles—they will allow you to determine the typical load.
+We recommend using the statistics for a period smaller than a month.

-The time range should not be too big: if you’ll take the statistics for half a year, the final load profile will display the average load for the whole period, which is not correct when the load level is constantly rising.
-Apart from that, a big amount of data will make the analysis more difficult.
+The time range should not be too big: if you take the statistics for half a year, the final load profile will display the average load for the whole period, which is not correct when the load level is constantly rising.
+A large amount of data will also make the analysis more difficult.

-You’ll need to take into account that the load differs between the months: in December the load is normally higher, but in January and May there are many public holidays in Russia.
-Therefore the statistics for these months may not be as informative.
-In this case we recommend to compare it to the statistics for the next and previous months to evaluate the deviation.
+You’ll need to take into account that the load differs between the months: in December, the load is normally higher, but in January and May, there are many public holidays.
+Therefore, the statistics for these months may not be as informative.
+In this case, we recommend comparing it to the statistics for the next and previous months to evaluate the deviation.
 Alternatively, it’s possible to enlarge the analyzed period.

 Aggregation

-Normally the operation intensity is aggregated every hour (in case that the intensity is more than 100 operations per hour)
+Normally, the operation intensity is aggregated every hour (in case the intensity is more than 100 operations per hour)

 Days to choose for the load profiles

-Most systems have got more and less loaded periods:
+Most systems have more and less loaded periods:

 • day and night